Smartphone Apps That Make Charitable Giving More Fun

 Your photo ends up in an online gallery, but it’s safe there.
 You can also share what you’re doing with friends and family so they can share their photos too.
 Browse through the gallery of photos for a shot of good feelings.

-What’s to like: Everything!
-Free, easy to do, fits right into our lifestyles.
+Advantages: Free, easy to do, fits right into our lifestyles.

 Charity Miles was one of the first charity apps, and it has proven to be quite popular.
 You run, walk, bike, whatever, and a small amount of money gets donated to a charity for each mile.
 Run in a group or belong to a running club?
 Charity Miles makes a great addition to the experience.